 Indigo Girls Songwriting Workshop: Heaven Beach Stage (this ended up being more of a performance with some Q&A moments.
 It ruled!)

-Brandi-Oke (Brandi and her band backing up several fans singing BC songs and a surprise appearance from Lucius who played “The Story”): Heaven Beach Stage
+Brandi-Oke (Brandi and her band backing up several fans singing BC songs and a surprise appearance from Holly and Jess from Lucius who sang “The Story”): Heaven Beach Stage

 Lucius: Main Stage

 Maren Morris: Main Stage

 Sam Rae: Heaven Beach Stage.
 Sam plays cello in Brandi’s band and is also a solo artist who sings and plays acoustic and electric guitar and cello.
 She’s the bomb!

 Brandi Carlile: Main Stage

 Ladies of the 80s: Main Stage (Brandi Carlile and band, KT Tunstall, Ruby Amanfu, Lucius, The Secret Sisters, Katie Herzig, Butterfly Boucher).